Amolith/willow/README.md

 Bitbucket, a fourth on [SourceHut], a fifth on the developer's self-hosted Forgejo instance.
 The capabilities of each platform can differ as well, making the problem even more difficult to solve.
 Forgejo and GitHub have RSS feeds that notify you of releases as well as APIs.
-SourceHut has firehose RSS feeds that notify you of _all_ activity in the repo plus an APIs.
+SourceHut has both an API and firehose RSS feeds that notify you of _all_ activity in the repo.
 GitLab only has an API.
 Some release announcements might be on the developer's personal blog.
 Sometimes there's a CVE announcement prior to a release and those get published on a different platform entirely.
+This whole area is sprawling and scattered!

 [SourceHut]: https://sourcehut.org/